glf30/LAB-Video-Game-Library-API/README.md

 Your application should support filtering and sorting of game and platform data through query parameters on the API endpoints.

+***For filtering, you only need to be able to filter by one property at a time.
+Figuring out how to do multiple would be a BONUS GOAL

 ## Games Endpoint: `GET /api/games`

 This endpoint returns a list of games.
 It accepts the following **optional** query parameters to filter and sort the results: